 Available Format(s): trade paperback, digital

-Science fiction award-winner, flesh-eating bacteria survivor, and somewhat questionably convicted felon Peter Watts returns with this long-awaited short fiction collection.
+Science fiction award-winner, flesh-eating-bacteria survivor, and somewhat questionably convicted felon Peter Watts returns with this long-awaited short fiction collection.
 Including an unpublished work, Watts posits unlimited brain-computer interfaces, the possibility of life existing inside stars, the hacking of human behavior, and ecological collapse.
 (Also, the healing power of revenge.)

 What if a weaponized water supply reprograms pattern recognition in the brain, provoking violent rage at the sight of the Google logo.
 Or an accidental hive-mind creates a global agenda to resurrect itself in the scant seconds between its emergence and dissolution?
 A steroidal jump gate-building ship attempts to survive passage through a red-giant sun by hiding inside an ice-giant planet.
 When something is trying to colonize the sun, humans try to stop it.
 Spoiler alert: Nobody comes off very well.

-In his newest short fiction, alongside an introduction by Richard Morgan, Watts (The Freeze-Frame Revolution) reserves whatever hope he has for whatever comes after humans.
+In his newest short fiction, alongside an introduction by Richard K. Morgan, Watts (The Freeze-Frame Revolution) reserves whatever hope he has for whatever comes after humans.
 In light of his stories and recent events, it is difficult to fault that assessment.

 Praise for Peter Watts